rssh/notes/2023_05_05_two_cents_about_scala_web_development_in_industry.md

 Yet another complication is that after project Loom finishes incubation and becomes a part of JDK, we will see the second round of the disruption of async frameworks.
 There is no point in investing in a solution that will become obsolete in a few months.

 I'm sure that after those few mothers, we will see an exciting offering in this space.
-How niche/mainstream it will be (along with the Scala language itself)  -  it' a question.
+How niche/mainstream it will be (along with the Scala language itself)  -  it's a question that depends on founding a suitable business model.